Skip to content

 )

-.query(async ({ ctx, input }) => {
+.handler(async ({ context, input }) => {

-const projects = await ctx.db.project.findMany({
+const projects = await context.db.project.findMany({

 // Get an extra item at the end which we'll use as next cursor